For Hospices and Bereavement Charities

 Pages of Hope

-For Pages of Hope, I am giving a 15% discount of my gently guided grief journals and personalised notebooks to Hospices and Bereavement Charities.
+The premise of Pages of Hope is that I am giving a 15% discount off my gently guided grief journals and personalised notebooks to support Hospices and Bereavement Charities on an ongoing basis.

-If you have a charitable fund to provide beneficial resources for patients and bereaved families, I would love for you to consider these grief journals and notebooks.
+If you have a charitable fund to provide beneficial resources for patients and bereaved families, I would love for you to consider my grief journals and notebooks 🤍

 Inside the guided grief journal, you will find: